alrojo/tensorflow-tutorial/download-and-setup/README.md

 And the name of the repository will be denoted as tensorflow_tutorial.
 Given these namings, run the following line in your shell

+NOTE: windows users might not have the windows style path, type `pwd` in your docker command windows to find you docker friendly path.

 >docker run -p 8888:8888 -v $PATH\_TO\_FOLDER/tensorflow_tutorial:/mnt/myproject -it alrojo/tf-sklearn-cpu

 so if you are using `~/deep\_learning\_courses.` as your `$PATH\_TO\_FOLDER`, the command will look like this